 The INTJ has the Judging part, while the ISTP has the Perceiving process.
 This conveys many essential differences.

 For starters, Perceivers like to be open and perceptive instead of deciding.
-This is usually in frankness to ideas or existing more in tune with their minds.
+This is usually in frankness to ideas or in tune with their minds.

 The Judging process makes the INTJ opinionative and closed to the views and opinions of other people.
 They pursue comfort in resilience and consistency.

-INTJs and ISTPs are Introverted Thinkers choosing to spend their time alone and ground decisions on analytical thinking.
+INTJs and ISTPs are Introverted Thinkers who choose to spend their time alone and ground decisions on analytical thinking.
 Yet, INTJs have a strong sense of instinct and seek organization, while ISTPs focus on the facts and desire a sense of spontaneity.

 INTJs should avoid discussing issues with ISTPs philosophically or conceptually, deciding to manage present facts or proof instead.
-ISTPs need to avoid concentrating too heavily on the situation segments, authorizing INTJs to form connections within a discussion.
+ISTPs must avoid concentrating too heavily on the situation segments, authorizing INTJs to form connections within a discussion.

-INTJ and ISTP are Thinking personalities, so they need to focus on handling tense conditions logically.
+INTJ and ISTP are Thinking personalities, so they must focus on logically handling tense conditions.
 They should be straightforward and address problems on time.

 INTJs should be prearranged of ISTPs’ need to link with specifics.
 They must have clear illustrations to help demonstrate their point.
 ISTPs should handle how the dispute relates to other matters; showing ties will help INTJs process.

-INTJ can probably trust ISTPs who can pursue through on affirmations and contribute thoroughly to the work environment.
+INTJs can probably trust ISTPs who can pursue thorough affirmations and contribute thoroughly to the work environment.
 ISTPs should try to be more methodical and devoted to their work with INTJs.

-ISTPs tend to lean INTJs who allow them the freedom to work independently and on a relaxed schedule; if INTJs give ISTPs more independence, ISTPs are likely to feel appreciated and free from control which will help them bond with INTJs.
+ISTPs tend to lean toward INTJs who allow them the freedom to work independently and on a relaxed schedule; if INTJs give ISTPs more independence, ISTPs are likely to feel appreciated and free from control, which will help them bond with INTJs.

 Both personalities contribute to their workplace with a deep, logical review.
 INTJs are forward-thinking goal-setters dedicated to accomplishing great things, while ISTPs are curious, insightful, flexible workers who work to understand the world around them.